 - Write posts in your own word-processing program and paste your post into the form the site provides.
 Save it on your own computer.
 If you use a lot of photos and extras that won't convert to text, save your post as a complete webpage with your browser tools.
 Then you can later see exactly how it looked if you need to reproduce it later when a site disappears.
 I wish I'd done that with my Garden Journals and other photo essays.

 - When you start to see the signs that a site is in trouble, make the hard decision about whether to continue investing time into it.
 Make sure you have backed up everything you might want.

 - Don't delete your account just because you are unhappy.
 That closes future options if the site comes back or unexpectedly turns around.
 If staying doesn't hurt you, leave your account open to make it easier to come back.
 I'm very happy now I did not delete my myLot account.

 I don't regret my experience with Bubblews.
 I really did enjoy it, and I'm sorry the experiment failed .
-I met some new friends there I now see at tsu and Persona Paper, both of which are now better social experiences.
+I met some new friends there and still see some of them at Persona Paper, which is also in limbo right now under new ownership.
+It no longer pays, but it has not deleted anyone's work and some people still meet there to keep in touch.
 Maybe I'll see you there, or at the resurrected myLot.